greenimpala/backbone-list/README.md

 ## Usage

-Aside from Backbone and it's associated dependecies - Backbone-List requires the Handlebars templating library.
+Aside from Backbone and it's associated dependecies - Backbone-List requires the [Handlebars](https://github.com/wycats/handlebars.js/) templating library.

-Backbone-List is built with Almond, a mini script loader.
+Backbone-List is built with [almond](https://github.com/jrburke/almond), a mini script loader.
 Include the minified script file in your page to `require` needed components.

 To begin, create a new `List` model and a `ListView` view.
 When instantiating the view, pass the model as a parameter to bind it to the view.
 You can then begin adding nodes to the list.